maxwelliverson/agate/README.md

 Vulkan's guarantee of maintaining no shared state by storing allocator state in the command pool object.
 For the sake of flexibility of use, simplicity of driver implementation, and efficiency, Vulkan also seeks to be as thread agnostic as possible.
-To my understanding, most (if not all) of Vulkan's thread safe API calls are safe by virtue of a lack of object state modification, rather than through the use of synchronization primitives.
+To my understanding, most (if not all) of Vulkan's thread tagged_atomic API calls are tagged_atomic by virtue of a lack of object state modification, rather than through the use of synchronization primitives.
 As such, synchronization of the command buffer allocator is left entirely up to callers.